CRCHUM-CITADEL/ensemble-mia/README.md

 2.**Collect** the population data and save it as **.csv** file, i.e., in the intput folder (refer to `1.real_data_processing.ipynb` for details).
 This step is required for the DOMIAS model.
+Note: we have already collected the population data and saved it in the intput folder.

 3.**Prepare** the training data to train the meta-classifier and **train** RMIA model: generate the training set to train the meta-classifier.
 Train a RMIA model and generate predictions